Biden-Xi summit to take place on Wednesday; Israel-Hamas war, economic ties on agenda

 Mr Biden, 80, presides over an economy that has outperformed expectations and most rich nations after the Covid-19 pandemic.
 Unpopular with voters at home, he is seeking a second term in office amid concerns about the stability of US democracy.

-Nonetheless, Mr Biden has corralled the nation's traditional allies from Europe to Asia to confront Russia in Ukraine, although some have differences over the Israel-Hamas conflict.
+Nonetheless, he has corralled the nation’s traditional allies from Europe to Asia to confront Russia in Ukraine, although some have differences over the Israel-Hamas war.

-Washington's long alliances, from Nato to the defense treaties in the Pacific, are not-so-quietly being summoned in Asia to deter a conflict with China.
+Washington’s long alliances, from Nato to the defence treaties in the Pacific, are not so quietly being summoned in Asia to deter a conflict with China.

+Recently, compounding economic challenges have thrown the country off its three-decade, rocket-propelled growth trajectory.

-Diplomats in Washington expect Beijing to test the United States in coming weeks, taking advantage of the US' perceived shift in focus on Ukraine and Israel, as it pursues its own ambitions in the Indo-Pacific.
+Diplomats in Washington expect Beijing to test the US in the coming weeks, taking advantage of the US’ perceived shift in focus on Ukraine and Israel, as it pursues its own ambitions in the Indo-Pacific.

 Mr Biden is expected to tell Mr Xi that US commitments in the Indo-Pacific are unchanged.

-Mr Biden will also express a specific commitment to the security of the Philippines, one of the US officials said.

-Mr Biden is also expected to press Mr Xi to impress on Iran that it would be unwise to try to expand the conflict in the Middle East, the official said.
+Mr Biden will express a specific commitment to the security of the Philippines, one of the US officials said.
+He is also expected to press Mr Xi to impress on Iran that it would be unwise to try to expand the conflict in the Middle East, the official said.
 REUTERS